derek-knox/Coding-For-Designers/Coding and Concept/Authoring, Compiling, and Executing.md

 After we have authored the code, we need to "run" or "execute" it.
 Executing it helps us confirm that it actually does what we want in real-time.
 Before we can do this however, a step needs to be taken that transforms our static authored code into code that can be executed.
 Welcome to *compile time*.

 Compile time is how we get from our authored *static* code to *dynamic* code that manifests as an interactive application or game.
 We won't go into the details of this step as it is complex.
-Feel free to research deeper.
 All you need to know is that this step exists so *we* can use words *we* understand instead of coding in binary, the only thing computers fundamentally understand.
 A prime example is how we use English words (and English abbreviations) within the programming language JavaScript.

 In essence, some smart and nerdy authors wrote a *compiler program* that compiles and converts a high-level programming language like JavaScript (easier for us humans to use) to lower-level languages (easier for super-nerdy humans to use) to binary (easier for super-super-nerdy humans and computers to use).